 Inclusion is important and can be very effective when done correctly.
 However, having a child sit in a general education classroom for exposure is generally not helpful.
 We have seen first hand how students develop self-esteem issues, defense mechanisms, and more by staying in a classroom where they are performing severely below grade level.

-Phillip Shultz is known as a famous American poet confirms this theory.
+Phillip Shultz is known as a famous American poet and confirms this theory.
 He discusses his struggles with Dyslexia and reading disabilities in his book, My Dyslexia.
 He states, “My ignorance of my Dyslexia only intensified my sense of isolation and hopelessness.
 Ignorance is perhaps the most painful aspect of a learning disability.
-There is also research-based evidence demonstrating teacher’s attitudes in general education classrooms towards students with learning and behavioral differences are overall negative and these students are generally treated differently.
+There is also research-based evidence demonstrating teachers' attitudes in general education classrooms towards students with learning and behavioral differences are overall negative and these students are generally treated differently."

-While we do strive to focus on building social interactions with typical peers and encourage families to stay involved in extracurricular activities, failure to learn as others do is a major catastrophe in a child’s life and once that needs to be intervened on as soon as possible, especially when targeting language and reading skills (Dolch, 1939).
+While we do strive to focus on building social interactions with typical peers and encourage families to stay involved in extracurricular activities, failure to learn as others do is a major catastrophe in a child’s life and one that needs to be intervened upon as soon as possible, especially when targeting language and reading skills (Dolch, 1939).